In corpore sano: Critical reception

 Tena Šarčević of Glazba.hr described the song as an "absolute masterpiece", claiming that it "screams powerful social and political messages on so many levels, while being wonderfully entertaining".
-Hrvoje Horvat of Večernji list thought the song was humorous and camp, stating that he prefers it to his native Croatia's Eurovision entry "Guilty Pleasure" by Mia Dimšić, and that he believes in the song's success in Turin.
+Hrvoje Horvat of Večernji list thought the song was humorous and camp, stating that he preferred it to his native Croatia's Eurovision entry "Guilty Pleasure" by Mia Dimšić, and that he believed in the song's success in Turin.
 Writing for Ravno Do Dna, Zoran Stajčić described "In corpore sano" as an "exact example of how pop has to be thought out.
 That is not idiotic degradation, but intelligence and originality above all, and then the ability to shape it and present it as an interesting idea".
 Edo Plovanić of Muzika.hr thought that "it is a good thing for [ex-Yugoslavian] regional music" that authenticity, unexpectedness and desire for something new won.
 Jack Royston of Newsweek characterized the song as "bizarre pop".
 In her blog, Vedrana Rudan called Konstrakta "phenomenal", stating that she sent a message that "artists have a right to live, to be healthy, because art is what is important in a society."
-However, writing for Index.hr, Ivan Tomašić opined that Konstrakta was hypocritical for criticizing the urban middle class for focusing on people in the media.
+However, writing for Index.hr, Ivan Tomašić opined that Konstrakta was hypocritical for criticizing the urban middle class while focusing on people in the media.
 He claimed that her performance wouldn't have received an equal amount of attention if it had been performed in Belgrade's Museum of Contemporary Art instead of Pesma za Evroviziju '22; therefore she profited from people's focus on the media and became what she was satirizing.

 "In corpore sano" was praised by fellow musicians, including Bilja Krstić, Lena Kovačević, Jelena Tomašević and Bora Đorđević. Đorđević compared it to the works of Rambo Amadeus, particularly to his Eurovision 2012 entry "Euro Neuro".
 Marija Šerifović, the winner of the Eurovision Song Contest 2007, praised Konstrakta on Twitter.
 Croatian musician Ida Prester, in an interview with Gloria, praised the song and the artist herself calling her eccentric, cynical and a genius.
 Sara Jo, whose song "Muškarčina" (Manly Man) finished second on Pesma za Evroviziju '22, praised Konstrakta calling her "magical", a "synonym for authenticity", an "inspiration and a reminder how beautiful it is to be uncompromisingly yourself".
 Aca Lukas, whose song "Oskar" (Oscar) finished fifth on Pesma za Evroviziju '22, stated that he did not like the song at all and speculated that, if he had "washed his feet [on stage]", maybe he would've won.